tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 It was Geeta.

 The girl from three houses down, my friend Geeta.
 The one who had disappeared three months ago.
-The aunties had whispered that she deserved it because she didn't follow the rules.
+The aunties had whispered that she deserved it because she didn't follow the rules, she wore western clothes...too revealing.
 They said her broken body was probably rotting in a ditch somewhere.
 We had all accepted that fact with a surprising casualness.

 She wasn't dead.
 But she wasn't human anymore, either.